Backbone Building Blocks

 Service Bus

-The service bus is an event bus between all the different services which can be leveraged for cross-service communication and message handling.
+The service bus is an event bus between all the different services which can be leveraged for cross-service communication and Message handling.

 Database